zappfinger/remco/README.md

 '.ls' will do ls on your local system.
 '.cd' will do a local cd

-'put filename'    will copy a file from your current local directory to the current remote directory,
+'put filename'    will copy a file or directory(!) from your current local directory to the current remote directory,

 'get filename'    will do the reverse (from remote to local)